-• The recipient of a paid leave is required to devote full time to the project for which the leave was granted.
+- The recipient of a paid leave is required to devote full time to the project for which the leave was granted.
 Teaching and other similar professional activities may be pursued only with explicit approval of the Provost.
-Following the leave, the recipient shall submit a report to the departmental Chair, the Dean (if the faculty member is in the School of Business), and the Provost on the results of the leave by September 15 (or the Friday preceding if that date falls on a weekend), indicating how the results compare with objectives anticipated in the proposal.

-- After completion of a post-tenure academic leave, the recipient is obligated to be available to serve on the FDC for at least one year. - A recipient must return to full employment at the University for at least one academic year following the leave or reimburse the University for the amount of compensation paid during the leave.
+Following the leave, the recipient shall submit a report to the Department Chair, the Dean, and the Provost on the results of the leave by September 15 (or the Friday preceding if that date falls on a weekend), indicating how the results compare with objectives anticipated in the proposal. - After completion of a post-tenure academic leave, the recipient is obligated to be available to serve on the FDC for at least one year. - A recipient must return to full employment at the University for at least one academic year following the leave or reimburse the University for the amount of compensation paid during the leave.